Léo Baptistão: Atlético Madrid

 On 3 June 2013, Baptistão signed a five-year contract with Atlético Madrid for an undisclosed fee.
 He made his debut for his new team on 21 August, replacing Arda Turan in a 1–1 home draw with FC Barcelona in the first leg of the Supercopa de España, which was eventually lost on the away goals rule.

 Baptistão scored his first goal for the Colchoneros on 18 September 2013, in a 3–1 home win over FC Zenit Saint Petersburg in that season's UEFA Champions League.
 It was also his maiden appearance in the competition.

 On 11 January 2014, Baptistão joined Betis on loan until June.
-He scored in the 2–0 away victory against city rivals Sevilla FC in the last-16 clash of the UEFA Europa League, but the tie eventually ended in penalty shootout elimination.
+He scored in the 2–0 away victory against city rivals Sevilla FC in the last 16 of the UEFA Europa League, but the tie eventually ended in penalty shootout elimination.

 On 19 August 2014, Baptistão joined former side Rayo in a season-long loan.
 In late September, in two matches separated by only three days, he earned his team six points by scoring braces at home against Athletic Bilbao (2–1) and at Levante UD (2–0).

 Baptistão was loaned to Villarreal CF in July 2015, with the club having an option to buy him at the end of the campaign.
 On 27 September, he helped defeat Atlético Madrid by scoring the game's only goal at the Estadio El Madrigal, and four days later, against FC Viktoria Plzeň in the Europa League group stage, repeated the feat.